naihuiwang/QuickID/README.md

 Distribute `dist/QuickID.exe` (built on Windows).
 You can build from Visual Studio's terminal; Visual Studio alone does not include Python or PyInstaller.
 If your computer recognizes `python` rather than `py`, substitute `python` in both commands.

 ### macOS

+On a Mac with Python 3 and Tkinter installed, open Terminal in the folder containing quickid.py and app.ini.example, then run:

 ```sh
 python3 -m pip install pyinstaller